StateVoicesNational/Spoke/README.md

     - Set `DB_PORT=5432`, which is the default port for Postgres.
     - Create the spokedev database:  `psql -c "create database spokedev;"`
 6. Some other settings to tweak in dev -- make sure you are NOT editing .env.example -- edit `.env`:
-   * For development, you can set `DEFAULT_SERVICE=fakeservice` to skip using an SMS provider (Twilio or Nexmo) and insert the message directly into the database.
+   * For development, you should probably set `DEFAULT_SERVICE=fakeservice` to skip using an SMS provider (Twilio or Nexmo) and insert the message directly into the database.
    * For production, you'll want to use Auth0 for login and set PASSPORT_STRATEGY=auth0 -- see [Auth0 for authentication](https://github.com/MoveOnOrg/Spoke/blob/main/docs/HOWTO-configure-auth0.md) for setup instructions

 7. Run `yarn dev` to start the app.
 Wait until you see both "Node app is running ..." and "webpack: Compiled successfully." before attempting to connect. (make sure environment variable `JOBS_SAME_PROCESS=1`)